 Conditions of employment

 Reliability Status security clearance

-Agreement to be deployed to another REX position within OSFI at the same level.
+- Agreement to be deployed into another REX position within OSFI at the same level.

 The Public Service of Canada is committed to building a skilled and diverse workforce that reflects the Canadians we serve.
 We promote employment equity and encourage you to indicate if you belong to one of the designated groups when you apply.

 Internal employees of OSFI at the same group and level may be considered and offered a deployment or assignment before considering other applicants.

 For this selection process, it is our intention to communicate with candidates via email.
 Candidates must include a valid email address in their application.
 It is the candidate’s responsibility to ensure accurate information is provided and updated as required.
 As a result you must update your personal information on your Public Service Resourcing System profile if it changes.

 Applicants must clearly demonstrate using sufficient details, how they meet the education and experience factors listed under the essential qualifications, as well as any of the asset qualifications that are applicable, including timelines of when this experience was gained (please indicate month and year).
 Lack of DETAILS may result in your application being rejected as the Assessment Board may have insufficient information to determine whether you meet the qualifications.

 It is the responsibility of the candidate to clearly outline that they meet each of the screening criteria (i.e. Education and Experience Qualifications, both Essential and Assets) by RESPONDING TO THE SCREENING QUESTIONS IN THE ONLINE APPLICATION.
 Please note that it is not sufficient to only state that the requirement is met or to provide a listing of current responsibilities, rather the candidate must provide concrete examples that illustrate how they meet the requirement.
 Your resume will be used to validate the answers provided; therefore, it should also contain sufficient details regarding your education and experience.